 Wire fraud is White Collar Crime and an intentional act committed by a person or organization to illegally obtain money or property from another individual or organization.

 This act is done through wire communications, either across states lines or internationally.
-It includes defrauding through telephone calls, email communications and by fax; it can be any form of electronic communication with the intention of illegal gain.
+It includes defrauding through telephone calls, email communications, and by fax; it can be any form of electronic communication with the intention of illegal gain.

 Wire fraud is classified as a federal crime in the United States of America and taken very seriously.
 It is contained under Title 18 of the United States Code section 1343.

-If there is an instance of fraud by wire after extensive investigation by the FBI, an individual or organization can be charged with this federal offense and a criminal chages will ensue in US District Court court.
+If there is an instance of fraud by wire after an extensive investigation by the FBI, an individual or organization can be charged with this federal offense, and criminal charges will ensue in US District Court court.
 Each count will be dealt with by the federal court system, with a court case considering facts and the law.
-The law for wire fraud is found under title 18 of the United States Code section 1343..

 Since wire fraud is a federal crime, the penalties can be severe if an individual or organization is found guilty.
 For individuals, there can be fines issued up to $250,000 and imprisonment for up to 20 years in the custody of the Federal Bureau of Prisons.

 Under certain circumstances, the Federal prison sentence for individuals can be increased up to 30 years depending on the Dollar Loss Exposure, the level of the defendant’s involvement in the crime, and the defendant’s criminal history as determined by U.S. Sentencing Guidelines section 2B1.1.

 Every instance of fraud is treated separately.
 In other words, instances of electronic communication will be taken as separate counts.
-For example, if an individual commits fraud through sending three emails, this will be seen as three counts of fraud.
+For example, if an individual commits fraud by sending three emails, this will be seen as three counts of fraud.
 If they are found guilty, they may be subject to $750,000 in fines, as well as serving 60 years in prison.